kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do - Favorites.md

   - [ ] spell favorites by level
   - [ ] unsorted

 ## Stretch

 - [ ] create an API hook for adding new favorite groupings
 - [ ] Use the API / hooks to add the actions favorites, based on the legacy setting
 - [ ] Install the actions module and favorite some of the actions as an exercise to show that they feed into favorites accordingly

+## Shelved until further notice

+- [ ] Create object model for specifying columns and their corresponding cell data.
+The model should allow for passing in svelte components and their props ⚡
+  - [ ] `{ columns: [], allowAddButton: boolean, etc... }`
+- [ ] Make it so you can specify what columns to include, with the default being all columns.
+- [ ] Allow specifying column labels
+- [ ] Use that when rendering the inventory, and only include
+    - Primary column
+    - charges
+    - usage
+    - with Item Summary
+    - middle click to edit
+    - context menu

 ## Favorites single item template impl